konum/wrex/README.md

 - Cluster markes for Primefaces map (see http://ggefaell.blogspot.cl/2015/07/marker-clusterer-in-primefaces-gmap.html)
 - Image resize using Scalr library (great open source library that uses Java 2D functions for scaling https://github.com/thebuzzmedia/imgscalr)
 - Fileupload ready for PF uploadfile
-- QueryDSL for writing queries in the DAO layer
 - Liquibase for database changes.
 - Use of Maven SQL plugin for cleaning and loading the local database.
 - Junit with inmemory H2 database ready to run.